Hung Ga: Historical origins

 Hung Ga's earliest beginnings have been traced to the 17th century in southern China.
 More specifically, legend has it that a Shaolin monk, Jee Sin Sim See (”sim see” = zen teacher) was at the heart of Hung Ga's emergence.
-Jee Sin Sim See was alive during a time of fighting in the Qing Dynasty.
+Jee Sin Sim See was alive during a time of fighting in the Qing dynasty.
 He practiced the arts during an era when the Shaolin Temple had become a refuge for those that opposed the ruling class (the Manchus), allowing him to practice in semi-secrecy.
 When the Shaolin temple was burned down, many fled to the Southern affiliated Shaolin temple in the Fukien Province of Southern China along with him.
 There it is believed Jee Sin Sim See trained several people, including non-Buddhist monks, also called Shaolin Layman Disciples, in the art of Shaolin Kung Fu.

 Of course, Jee Sin Sim See was hardly the only person of significance that had fled to the temple and opposed the Manchus.
-Along with this, Hung Hei-gun also took refuge there, where he trained under Jee Sin Sim See.
-Eventually, Hung Hei-gun became Jee Sin Sim See's number one student.
+Along with this, tea merchant Hung Hei-gun also took refuge there, where he trained under Jee Sin Sim See.
+Eventually, Hung Hei-gun became Jee Sin Sim See's most prodigious student.

 That said, legend has it that Jee Sin Sim See also taught four others, whom in their entirety became the founding fathers of the five southern Shaolin styles: Hung Ga, Choy Ga, Mok Ga, Li Ga and Lau Ga.
 Luk Ah-choi was one of these students.